zae-park/zae-labeler/zae_labeler/README.md

-# Zae-Labeler - Technical Readme
+# Zae-Labeler - Dev Readme

 ## Overview
 This Flutter-based labeling app supports project-based data annotation with a focus on flexibility, multi-mode labeling, and modern UI/UX.
 It is designed to work cross-platform (Windows & Web) and uses a modular MVVM (Model-View-ViewModel) architecture.